NCHS-Software-Engineering/Css-SlideCentral/README.md

 Once the application is running, it will direct you to the Home Page.
 Here, you can access various functions if you log in with your google account

-NOTE: YOU NEED TO LOG IN WITH YOUR SCHOOL GOOGLE ACCOUNT TO ACCESS THE RESPECTIVE FEATURES
+NOTE: YOU NEED TO LOG IN WITH YOUR SCHOOL GOOGLE ACCOUNT TO ACCESS ALL FEATURES

 ### Login Installation